How One Post-It Note Reshaped A Culture

 The research highlights a significant lesson for leaders trying to build more positive cultures inside their own organizations: Great cultures are marked by great caring.
 Tucked inside those 19 words are three specific lessons for building and sustaining a culture of caring.

 Setting a Challenge Point

 As the Post-It note study makes clear, people rise or fall according to our expectations.
-Setting the right challenge point — one that lies just past their current performance level but remains within reach — is the first way leaders create a culture of caring.
-Telling your employees that “I have very high expectations” not only shows that you know you them well enough to pinpoint their strengths, but also demonstrates that you trust them to meet that level of excellence.
+Setting the right challenge point — one that sits slightly beyond their grasp but remains within reach — is the first way leaders create a culture of caring.
+Telling your employees that “I have very high expectations” not only shows that you know you them well enough to pinpoint their strengths, but also demonstrates that you trust them to reach that level of excellence.